Seeed-Studio/wiki-documents/docs/Snips_Voice_Interaction_Base_Kit.md

 ## Feature

-- Out of the box Ai Development Kit
+- Out of the box AI Development Kit
 - Easy to assemble
 - Voice assistant